-Safety circuits in International and European standards have been segmented into categories, depending on their ability to maintain their integrity in the event of a failure.
-The most recognized standard that details safety circuit integrity levels is ISO 13849-1 (EN954-1), which establishes five levels: Categories B, 1, 2, 3, and the most stringent, Category 4.
+Safety circuits in international and European standards are segmented into categories, depending on their ability to maintain their integrity in the event of a failure.
+The most recognized of these standards is ISO 13849-1 (EN954-1), which establishes five levels: Categories B, 1, 2, 3, and the most stringent, Category 4.